JamBrains/jam-docs/docs/basics/chain-spec/index.md

 # Chain Spec

 The Chain Specification is a configuration that defines all core constants of the JAM Chain.
-The JMA Chain itself has fixed parameters, but for testing and local deployments it can be useful to define alternative versions of these parameters.
+The JAM Chain itself has fixed parameters, but for testing and local deployments it can be useful to define alternative versions of these parameters.

 ## Parameters